10 Home Cooling Hacks | How to Keep Cool Without Air Conditioning

 - If you have a traditional water heater, opposed to a tankless water heater, lower the standard temperature from 140°F to a more safe and energy-efficient 120°F.

 - If you can, use a light color for your house and roof.
 Light colors reflect the heat while darker colors absorb it.

 - Increase the insulation in your home.
 Drafts bring cold air in during the winter and hot air in during the summer.
 Improving the insulation in your home will help you save money and be more comfortable all year round.
 You just want to be careful that you aren’t over-insulating your home.
 There are many places in your home that could use an increase in insulation, such as doors, windows, foundations, basements, garages, and attics.
 Click here for

 Finally, take care of your air conditioning system!
 In order to maintain your manufacturer’s warranty and keep your system running smoothly and efficiently, you need to have a qualified professional inspect and maintain your HVAC system every year — once in the fall for your heating system and once in the spring for your cooling system.

-Sign up for our Residential Energy Savings Club to make sure your HVAC system is running at peak performance all year long.
+Sign up for our The Club to make sure your HVAC system is running at peak performance all year long.

 Don’t forget about the things you can do to help with air conditioning maintenance.

 More tips on how to stay cool and get through these final dog days of summer: